About Annie

 At this point, with the advent of free music streaming, teaching started to become the only way I could make enough money performing without leaving my young family for weeks at a time.
 This has led to where we are here.
 My teaching and musical life all in one place.
 Now let’s do it in a way that includes ALL humans.

 Teaching IS being a professional musician, friends.
 And it is my goal to help my fellow artists young and old to experience this in their own lives.
 So, I am here offering a musical education with a framework of cultural inclusion, creativity, and the skill set required by the current music industry.
+One that will never destroy your ability to bring yourself to the moment.

 Total World Domination through small vibrating wooden boxes!